Creating a Strategic Plan for Your Firm

 When creating your business plan, Prodonovich recommends working through the following steps:

-2. Understand your clients.
-Consider how they met you, why they chose you, and what their plans are for 2014.
+Understand your clients.
+Consider how they met you, why they chose you, and what their plans are.

-3. Learn from your losses.
+Learn from your losses.
 Determine the critical few things you will say ‘No’ to and where you will reinvest time.
-Identify any client relationships you should ‘prune’ from your practice.
+Identify activity or relationships you should ‘prune’ from your practice.

 Sue-Ella Prodonovich is a presenter on strategic planning for The College of Law’s Legal Practice Management Course.